 Reading the epic “Florante at Laura”, which was written in early 19th century Tagalog, is never an easy task.
 Like any poetry, Tagalog poems are not easily grasped, even by the native speakers.

 Also, reading the 19th century novels of Rizal in Tagalog is not easy.
 I remember that our books had glossaries at the end.
 The difficult Tagalog words were defined in English.
-And I remember my books were filled with marginal notes defining various Tagalog words.
+And I remember my books were filled with marginal notes defining in English various Tagalog words.

 But Rizal’s works are not only difficult because they are studied in Filipino.
 They are also difficult because they are literary novels that need to be analyzed and criticized according to several perspectives.